piranna/piranna.github.io/pages/WebRTC.md

-I've been working with [WebRTC](https://webrtc.org/) since 2012, less than one year after they were started the discussions about design and develop its specifications, being one of the pioneers of this technology here in Spain.
+I've been working with [WebRTC](https://webrtc.org/) since 2012, less than one year after they were started the discussions about design and develop its specifications, being one of the pioneers of this technology in Spain.

 I got involved on it while developing [ShareIt!](projects.md#shareit), the first serverless P2P filesharing application written fully in client side JavaScript,